Swedish Christmas peaks on 24 December – with family, food and Santa Claus!

 The ham is first boiled, then painted and glazed with a mixture of egg, breadcrumbs and mustard.
 Lutfisk is dried ling or sathe soaked in water and lye to swell before it is cooked.

-Once all have eaten their fill, Father Christmas himself arrives to wish the gathering a Merry Christmas and distribute the presents.
+Once all have eaten their fill, Santa Claus himself arrives to wish the gathering a Merry Christmas and distribute the presents.

 Swedish Christmas – the origins